Brokerage employee gets 3 years in U.S. prison over Venezuelan bribes

-Dec 16 - A Florida man who worked at a Wall Street brokerage was sentenced to three years in prison on Tuesday for participating in a massive scheme to bribe officials at Venezuelan state-owned development banks for trading business.
+NEW YORK, Dec 15 (Reuters) - A Florida man who worked at a Wall Street brokerage was sentenced to three years in prison on Tuesday for participating in a massive scheme to bribe officials at Venezuelan state-owned development banks for trading business.

 Jose Alejandro Hurtado, who prosecutors said was central to connecting New York-based Direct Access Partners with a senior Venezuelan banking official, was also ordered by U.S. District Judge Denise Cote in Manhattan to forfeit nearly $11.9 million.